nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>
-Here are some general notes about how to understand the documentation of the commands below.
-It includes examples to help you better understand how the documentation translates to actual commands you might feed into SalesNote.
+Here are some general notes for you to aid in understanding the documentation below.
+It includes examples to help you better understand how the documentation translates to actual commands you can key into SalesNote.

 * In the documentation, words in `UPPER_CASE` are the parameters you should supply.
 Some examples include:
     * In `addclient n/NAME ...`, `NAME` should be replaced by a name of your choice. e.g. `addclient n/Jacob Tan ...`